bytecod3/stm32-CAN-lab/README.md

 # stm32-CAN-lab
-A repository of projects usign CAN on STM32
+A repository of projects using CAN on STM32